janm31415/jslide/README.md

 in the CMakeLists.txt file.

 ## How to use
-Build the application and then open the [demo.txt](examples/demo.txt) file in the examples folder.
+Build the application and then open the [demo.txt](examples/demo.txt) or the  the [demo_mac.txt](examples/demo_mac.txt) file in the examples folder, depending on whether your on macOS or not.
 This demo file explains the syntax (which is sligthly based on Markdown).